Algonquin Hotel: Construction

 The Algonquin was the third hotel to be built on the surrounding city block, after the Iroquois and Royalton, which had opened in 1900.
 In November 1901, the Puritan Realty Company bought a 7200 ft2 site at 59–63 West 44th Street from the Century Realty Company for $180,000.
-The Puritan Company immediately announced plans to erect an apartment hotel on the site.
+The Puritan Realty Company immediately announced plans to erect an apartment hotel on the site.
 The hotel would be similar in design to the then-newly completed Touraine, at 9–11 East 39th Street, and it would rent rooms and suites on year-long leases.

 The owners hired 28-year-old Goldwin Starrett to design the hotel, his first project in Manhattan.
 Starrett's firm, the Thompson–Starrett Company, was to build the hotel for $500,000 or $600,000.
 The Puritan Realty Company acquired a $250,000 loan from the Century Realty Company at the end of 1901.

-Albert T. Foster and Ann Stetson Foster obtained a majority ownership stake in the Puritan Company in February 1902.
+Albert T. Foster and Ann Stetson Foster obtained a majority ownership stake in the Puritan Realty Company in February 1902.
 At the end of the month, the company submitted plans to the New York City Department of Buildings for an unnamed 12-story hotel, to be built on the north side of 44th Street east of Sixth Avenue.
 The Thompson–Starrett Company completed the hotel within a seven-month period, between April and November 1902.

 Originally, the hotel was to have been known as the Puritan; there are conflicting explanations for how it received the Algonquin name.
 The Fosters hired Frank Case as a clerk in late 1902, a few weeks before the hotel opened.
-According to one account, Case believed the name was too pompous and evocative of European influences, and he persuaded the Fosters to rename the hotel after discovering that Algonquian Native Americans had been the first residents of the area.
+According to one account, Case believed the "Puritan" name was too pompous and evocative of European influences.
+Case reportedly advocated for an American name, and he persuaded the Fosters to rename the hotel after discovering that Algonquian Native Americans had been the first residents of the area.
 Another possible derivation is that Ann Foster named the hotel the Algonquin to complement the nearby Iroquois, which was also named after a Native American tribe.
-The hotel had been planned with a gentlemen's billiards room, but, under Case's supervision, that room was converted to a kitchen.
+The historian John Tauranac, which attributed the "Algonquin" name to Case, claimed that the Algonquin had been named before the Iroquois was.
+Either way, the Algonquin had been planned with a gentlemen's billiards room, but, under Case's supervision, that room was converted to a kitchen.